saurmart/Enhanced-Waste-Segmentation/README.md

 mAP<sup>mask</sup> of a Mask R-CNN model with R101-FPN-3x backbone from 26.5% to 60.9%.
 The other models also demonstrated a significant improvement in mAP<sup>mask</sup>: Mask R-CNN R50-FPN-1x (24.4% to 58.8%), pre-trained YOLOv8 nano (24.9% to 50.6%) and non-pre-trained YOLOv8 nano (20.2% to 51.1%).
 It has been confirmed that the use of EAS improves the results of convolutional neural networks.
 In the future, this system could be used as a sub-process in automated waste separation.

 ## Experiments
-The training and evaluation was conducted on an NVIDIA Tesla T4 with 16 GB of memory provided by Google Colab
+The training and evaluation were conducted on an NVIDIA Tesla T4 with 16 GB of memory provided by Google Colab.

 ### YOLOv8 implementation